Structural intelligence

 Governed structural insight for hurricane risk

-PTEM is a structural priming engine paired with a frozen, multi-season dataset.
+PTEM operates a governed structural analysis engine paired with a frozen, multi-season dataset.
 Risk teams use it to benchmark scenarios, evaluate readiness regimes, and add a validated structural view alongside traditional hazard models.

 Licensed only to institutional risk owners, reinsurers, and public programs that require governed audit trails.